 - Conductors in metal trunking

 - Cables in the trench.

 - Electrical joints and connections should be of proper construction as regards conductivity, insulation, mechanical strength, and protection.

 - Danger from excess current due to overload or short-circuit should be prevented by providing: 1. fuses 2. circuit-breakers or 3. thermal protection.

-- Protective apparatus should be set at low current value.
-Where time relays from over current protection are introduced as in the case of motors etc., possible excessive rise in equipments and conductors should be considered.
+- The protective apparatus should be set at a low current value.
+Where time relays from over current protection are introduced as in the case of motors etc., a possible excessive rise in equipment and conductors should be considered.

-- Fuses, relays and circuit breakers should be of sufficient breaking capacity to operate safety at short circuit currents.
+- Fuses, relays, and circuit breakers should be of sufficient breaking capacity to operate safely at short circuit currents.

 Earth fault protection:

 - All non-current carrying metal parts of electric equipment should be earthed.
 Such parts are:

 - Metal conduits, bus bar, steel trunking, and cable sheets.